Lordyphon2021/LordyLink-online-firmware-updater/README.md

 App loads all available firmware versions from manufacturer website and displays them in a QTableView.
 Selected firmware updates the microcontroller after successful checksum verifications.

+( I am intending to provide access to all firmware releases in case something goes wrong on the controller.
+I have had issues with a well known synth manufacturer's firmware going weird every now and then and would have wanted such a feature very badly )

 USE CASE 2: LOAD AND SAVE: